garrandall/popular-music-data/tracks/awnaw-nappy-roots.md

 I'm thinkin' I got everything a country boy could ask for

 Now what we do to get here?
-(Say dat boy!!)
+(Say dat boy!)
-Lay it down and bring it to ya raw (Say dat boy!!)
+Lay it down and bring it to ya raw (Say dat boy!)
 Hey now we hurt some, suffered for more, takes what we work for Hated for for the cussin', but the hatred it made us cuss more Held on, but it was hard - stepped up, took charge